…when will grief end?

 When her husband died, Joan Didion wrote “The Year of Magical Thinking” a book chronicling the first year after his death.
 The magical thinking in the title refers to Ms. Didion allowing herself to believe her husband was not actually dead.
 She’d imagine coming home to find him sitting in his chair by the fire, drinking scotch.
 Or perhaps he’d show up for breakfast with her in the Polo Lounge at the Beverly Hills Hotel.
 Whenever, wherever, she expected him to just be there.
 Living, breathing – there.

-And by the end of the book – poof!
+By the end of the book – poof!
 No more magical thoughts.
 Only acceptance.
 Terribly, just before the book was to be released, Ms. Didion’s daughter died.
 Her publisher offered the writer an opportunity to stop publication and rewrite the book to include her daughter’s death.
 Ms. Didion chose not to.
 Maybe she feared a rewrite would not only revive the enchantment but double its power, condemning her to sit by the front door forever awaiting the return of her husband and child.

 “The Year of Magical Thinking” is the first book I read after Lena died, seeking common experience, looking for clues about…what to expect.
 But as the title implies, the book only covers one year, ending before life without magic begins.